-For maximum comfort, stay in pristine accommodations in downtown Eugene, which is adjacent to many urban tasting rooms and centrally located to the valley vineyards.
-For a world-class venture, some great hotel choices include Inn at the 5th, the Campbell House and Valley River Inn.
+For maximum comfort, stay in posh accommodations in downtown Eugene, which is adjacent to many urban tasting rooms and centrally located to the valley vineyards.
+For a world-class venture, some great hotel choices include Inn at the 5th, The Gordon Hotel, the Campbell House and the Graduate Eugene.

 Day 1: Territorial Highway North

-For your first day explore a cluster of five vineyards known as Prairie Mountain Wineries, all within a ten-mile radius, all with extraordinary views, personable service and excellent wines.
+For your first day explore a cluster of vineyards all within a ten-mile radius, all with extraordinary views, personable service and excellent wines.
 Here are some recommended stops:

 Start your morning with coffee at Provisions Market Hall.
 Shop their delicatessen for fine cheeses, charcuterie, fresh produce, baguettes, sandwiches, salads and pastries to fill a wine country picnic basket so that you can nibble throughout the day.
 You may also wish to stop by Camas Country Mill Bakery & Store in Junction City.
 This amazing little bakery showcases pastries and breads baked from family grown and milled wheat.
 Eat in a historic schoolhouse repurposed as a charming dining room.